Debt Collection Defense

 Right to limit access to your credit report

-The FCRA protects consumers from abuses and violations by credit reporting agencies, banks, and lenders.
+The FCRA protects consumers from abuses and violations by credit reporting agencies, banks, lenders, and others.
 These violations include:

 As a consumer you should check your credit report periodically to ensure the information reported is correct.
 If you see something inaccurate on your credit report, you have an obligation to contact the credit reporting agency and dispute the inaccurate item(s).
 Each credit reporting agency is supposed to provide you with notice of your right to dispute inaccuracies and also tell you how to file your dispute.